The ato

 For picking, the rated resistance must be wholly within the value

 attribute.
-The precise way to say this in more CS terms / what atopile says internally is that the picked resistor’s resistance must be a subset of the quantity interval defined by the value attribute.
+The precise way to say this in more CS terms / what atopile says internally is that the picked resistor’s resistance must be a subset of the quantity interval defined by the value attribute.module

 , named VoltageDivider